lippePinheiro31/lippePinheiro31/README.md

 - 🔭 I'm currently studying ANALYSIS AND SYSTEMS DEVELOPMENT at Anhembi Morumbi University and i've graduated in ANALYSIS AND SYSTEMS DEVELOPMENT as well on the TECHNICAL HIGHSCHOOL Etec Sebrae - SÃO PAULO
 - 🌱 I’m currently learning JAVA and Spring Boot
 - 📫 How to reach me: Discord => Felps S2 you#2849 / ig: @lippe.pnhrx
-- ⚡ Fun fact: I've started coding when i was 14 and i still love the thrill of face problems and create solutions.
+- ⚡ Fun fact: I've started coding when i was 14 and i still love the thrill of facing problems and create solutions.

 ###  Languages & Technologies  with which I am familiar